sshmo/Python-API-Cryptocurrency/README.md

 # Python-API-Cryptocurrency

-(*This project is an updated version of: ['Python-And-Cryptocurrencies-2018'](https://github.com/phennaux/Python-and-cryptocurrencies) created by Philippe Hennaux that was entirely made thanks to an Udemy course created by Ian Annase ['Python & Cryptocurrency: Build 5 Real World Applications-2018'](https://www.udemy.com/coinmarketcap/) The Public API that was used in ['Python & Cryptocurrency: Build 5 Real World Applications'](https://www.udemy.com/coinmarketcap/) was changed to ['Professional API'](https://coinmarketcap.com/api/) in 2018.
+(*This project is an updated version of: ['Python-And-Cryptocurrencies-2018'](https://github.com/phennaux/Python-and-cryptocurrencies) created by Philippe Hennaux that was entirely made thanks to an Udemy course created by Ian Annase ['Python & Cryptocurrency: Build 5 Real World Applications-2018'](https://www.udemy.com/coinmarketcap/) The Public API that was used in 2018 version of the cource, was changed to ['Professional API'](https://coinmarketcap.com/api/) in 2018.
 Since then a lot of changes has occured.*)

 In this project we use the __*sandbox version*__  of ['CoinMarketCap'](https://coinmarketcap.com) API with the corresponding sandbox API key to retrieve data from ['CoinMarketCap'](https://coinmarketcap.com).